hasura/graphql-engine/docs/graphql/manual/event-triggers/invoke-trigger-manually.rst

       When creating an event trigger over the :ref:`create_event_trigger` API, you can set the argument ``enable_manual`` to true.

-      Then you can use the :ref:`invoke_event_trigger` API to invoke triggers manually.
+      Then you can use the :ref:`invoke_event_trigger` API to invoke triggers manually:

       .. code-block:: http